-Thirteen-year-old Arvind Mahankali was crowned champion of the 86th Scripps National Spelling Bee last night.
-Mahankali, whose family is originally from Hyderabad, India, is the sixth consecutive Indian-American winner of the Spelling Bee and the 11th in the past 15 years.
+Today marks the 87th Scripps National Spelling Bee.
+One year ago, Arvind Mahankali, whose family is originally from Hyderabad, India, became the sixth consecutive Indian-American winner of the Spelling Bee and the 11th in the past 15 years.
 In honor of his victory, Slate revisits Ben Paynter’s story, originally published in 2010, about Indian-Americans’ shocking prowess in spelling competitions.
 It is reprinted below.

 This April's North South Foundation bee in Shawnee, Kan., might seem like an obscure place to find the spelling world's two biggest stars.
 Mostly, it looked like the sort of geeky local bee I might have attended as a kid—except everyone there was Indian.
 Inside Shawnee's Hindu Temple and Cultural Center, 23 awkward kids took turns passing a microphone back and forth in a hushed beige auditorium.
 No spotlights, no podium, just cringe-inducing feedback on the P.A. system.
 And for the record, the spelling was a-t-r-o-c-i-o-u-s.
 Just three of the first 10 contestants spelled their words correctly.
 At one point, a poor kid paced in circles and clutched his crotch before misspelling beleaguered and sprinting off to the restroom.